ajbanjara/Wireshark/Development/sharkd.md

 [[_TOC_]]

+The wiki page [sharkd Request Syntax](sharkd-Request-Syntax) gives full details of the request types and their parameters.

 ## Installation

 The sharkd executable is not included in the standard Wireshark binary package (Windows MSI, etc.) and so must be built from source.
 Building sharkd under Windows results in a sharkd.exe executable.